Tuesday, 2 April, 2013

 After a morning of drinking on the beach, followed by a quick siesta, I’ve decided to kick start my day again on the hotel balcony; before Elliot and I pursue evening entertainment.

-I am writing this blog with a beautiful bottle of rum placed alongside my chair and an outstanding cigar sitting in an ashtray on the window ledge.
+I am writing this piece with a beautiful bottle of rum placed alongside my chair and an outstanding cigar sitting in an ashtray on the window ledge.
 Oh, I also have a background view of the sun going down.
-Right now, I am the champion of the world!
+At this moment, I am the champion of the world!

 The lack of internet has been a minor glitch though, perhaps confirming that I, too, am lost in the modern world and need my own daily dose of status updates to survive.
 We soon realised that the internet is an extremely addictive, but very useful monster.
 Without it, we were unable to research or book the rest of our trip.

 A couple of days ago frustration hit an all-time high.
 So, I wrote my bank details on a piece of paper, placed that note into a bottle, and launched it into the sea.
 I think I’m right in assuming that is the way people sent a message before the internet?